heroku/terraform-provider-heroku/website/docs/r/app_config_association.html.markdown

 for each micro-service to pick up the new kafka clusters.
 However with this resource, user can do one `terraform apply` and let Heroku handle the rolling restarts to pick up the new config vars.

-~> **NOTES:**
+### "Sensitive" is not secret
-* Heroku does not have a 'sensitivity' distinction for its config variables.
+Heroku does not have a 'sensitivity' distinction for its config variables.
-This distinction is only made during Terraform `plan` and `apply` to avoid leaking sensitive data in the console output.
+This distinction is only made during terraform `plan` and `apply` to avoid leaking sensitive data in the console output.

-* Be careful when having config variables defined in both `heroku_app` and `heroku_app_config_association` resources.
-As the latter resource has a dependency on the former, any overlapping config variables in `heroku_app` will be overwritten in `heroku_app_config_association`.
+### Beware of conflicting vars
-Furthermore, this overlap will cause an infinite dirty 'terraform plan' if config variables have different values on both resources at the same time.
+Be careful when having config variables defined in both `heroku_app` and `heroku_app_config_association` resources.
+As the latter resource has a dependency on the former, any overlapping config variables in `heroku_app` will be overwritten in `heroku_app_config_association` during a `terraform apply`.
+Furthermore, this overlap will cause an infinite dirty terraform plan if config variables have different values on both resources at the same time.
 It is recommended to use one or the other resource, not both, to manage your app(s) config vars.

 ## Example HCL
 ```hcl